A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Connecting Theory and Algorithm

-Secondly, since the ramp loss used in margin loss easily causes gradient vanishing, it is difficult to optimize Eq. \eqref{14} through stochastic gradient descent (SGD) \cite{zhang2020unsupervised}.
-Therefore, we want to find a surrogate function, denoted as $\mathcal{T}(\bb{f}(\phi(\bb{x})),y)$ here, for margin loss, which can be easily trained by SGD and keep the main property of the margin.
-Then, the two terms in Eq. \eqref{14} can be written as
+Secondly, \tc{since the ramp loss used in the margin loss is prone to causing gradient vanishing, it is challenging to optimize Eq. \eqref{14} using stochastic gradient descent (SGD) \cite{zhang2020unsupervised}.} Therefore, \tc{we aim to find a surrogate function, denoted as $\mathcal{T}(\bb{f}(\phi(\bb{x})),y)$, for the margin loss.
+This surrogate function should be easily trainable using SGD while retaining the key properties of the margin loss.} Then, the two terms in Eq. \eqref{14} can be written as

 where $\gamma$ is used to attain margin $\mu$ of margin loss similar to \cite{zhang2019bridging}.
 The cross-entropy loss is used to represent surrogate function $\mathcal{T}(\cdot,\cdot)$ following \cite{zhang2019bridging,zhang2020unsupervised}.
 On source subjects, the standard cross-entropy loss is employed, that is